braze-inc/braze-docs/_docs/_api/identifier_types.md

 ## Canvas API Identifier

-A [Canvas]({{site.baseurl}}/user_guide/engagement_tools/canvas/) API Identifier or Canvas ID is an out-of-the-box key by Braze for a given Canvas within the Dashboard.
+A [Canvas]({{site.baseurl}}/user_guide/engagement_tools/canvas/) API Identifier or Canvas ID is an out-of-the-box key by Braze for a given Canvas within the dashboard.
 Canvas IDs are unique to each Canvas and can be used to reference Canvases through the API.

 Note that if you have a Canvas that has variants, there exists an overall Canvas ID as well as individual variant Canvas IDs nested under the main Canvas.

 ### Where can I find it?
 You can find your Canvas ID one of two ways:

-1. In the Dashboard, open up "Canvas" under "Engagement" and select a pre-existing Canvas.
+1. In the dashboard, open up "Canvas" under "Engagement" and select a pre-existing Canvas.
 If the Canvas you want does not exist yet, create one and save it.
 At the bottom of an individual Canvas page, you will find an "Analyze Variants" button, upon clicking it, a window will appear with the Canvas API Identifier located at the bottom. <br><br>
 2. Braze offers an "Additional API Identifiers" search, here you can quickly look up specific identifiers.
 It can be found at the bottom of the "API settings" within the "Developer Console" page.

 ### What can it be used for?